 Juliet L. Fink is an associate at Kostelanetz & Fink, LLP.
 Her practice focuses on federal and state criminal and civil tax matters.
+Ms. Fink represents clients at many stages of white-collar criminal defense, including federal sentencing presentations and procedures.
 Ms. Fink counsels clients with audits, tax controversies, penalty issues, employment tax issues relating to worker misclassification and voluntary disclosures.
-She also handles matters involving the IRS’s recent Voluntary Classification Settlement Program as well as the Offshore Voluntary Disclosure Program and has successfully negotiated for reduced FBAR penalties including the program’s 5% penalty framework.
+She also handles matters involving IRS voluntary disclosure initiatives, including the Offshore Voluntary Disclosure Program, and has successfully negotiated for reduced FBAR penalties.

 Ms. Fink is also seasoned in effecting and managing legal guardianships under Article 81 of the Mental Hygiene Law; Article 81 proceedings seek the appointment of a personal needs guardian and/or a property management guardian to act on behalf of incapacitated individuals who are unable to care for their own personal or financial needs.